Not interested in a “cookie cutter” cruise?

 How to burn off all that great cruise food – and get off the beaten path too!

-Some cruise lines like Carnival and Royal Caribbean don’t allow folding bikes.
+However, some cruise lines like Carnival don’t allow folding bikes.

 If you don’t want to tote your own bicycle with you, some cruise lines (e.g., Windstar Cruises) carry bikes on the ship, which they rent out to guests in port.